andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 ## The Request Context

 The HttpRequestContext that's provided to the handler contains all the information needed to respond to the request.
+This includes:

+- The [HttpRequest](ddoc-handy_httpd.components.request.HttpRequest) that was received.
+- The [HttpResponse](ddoc-handy_httpd.components.response.HttpResponse) that will be sent.
+- The [HttpServer](ddoc-handy_httpd.server.Server) that received the request.
+- The [ServerWorkerThread](ddoc-handy_httpd.components.worker.ServerWorkerThread) that's processing the request.
+- A [ContextLogger](ddoc-handy_httpd.components.logger.ContextLogger) for logging any information about the request as it's handled.

 ### Request